 While Mike was working he found a home for rent down the street from his job.
 It was also for rent by the owner.
 One day he took me to the house and the lady next door happened to be the mother of the owner of the home.
 She ended up showing us the house and I fell in love.
 Mike and I did whatever we had to to make sure we got this house.

 After talking with the owner and showing them all of Mike’s paycheck stubs we asked if we gave them 1800 dollars right now would you hold it for us till February 1st.
-She said she would speak with her husband and get back with us.
+She said she would speak with her husband and get back to us.
 Well, guys, they wanted to rent it and she really liked us so they did.
-They took a deposit and they gave us til 1/25 to have the rest of the money and we can move on that day.
+They took a deposit and they gave us until 1/25 to have the rest of the money and we can move on that day.

 So don’t feel bad for asking for time.
 If you only have a certain amount of money saved ask them.
 The worse thing they can say is no. Sometimes they will say yes if they see you are a good person in a shitty situation and want to rent to genuinely nice people.